 Seasonal Rental Units

-A 36-unit component of the project addresses the need for seasonal employee housing needs at the resort, which also helps keep the long-term rental units available for locals.
+A 36-unit component of the project addresses the need for seasonal employee housing needs at Keystone Resort, which also helps keep the long-term rental units available for locals.